 Initially written by Bill Danoff and Taffy Nivert, Denver helped them finish the song after performing at a gig with the Danoffs in Washington DC.
 After the show, the trio went back to the couple’s house and played Denver the track.

 The next evening, they were singing it together on stage.
-After realising he had a hit song, he brought the Danoffs to New York and recorded it.
+After realizing he had a hit song, he brought the Danoffs to New York and recorded it.
 The Danoffs had initially wanted Johnny Cash to record it.

 We hope you’ve enjoyed our top 10 John Denver songs list.